-To address this need, Indiana is engaging with subject matter experts to pursue two activities: an assessment of the services available to children with complex health needs and expansion of care coordination.
-This Quarter's Spending Plan considers these two previously distinct projects combined due to their shared affected populations.
+To address this need, Indiana is engaging with subject matter experts to pursue two activities: an assessment of the services available to children with complex health needs and an expansion of the care coordination pilot.

 Indiana plans to contract with a subject matter expert to provide a comprehensive overview of Indiana's services and supports for children with complex health needs, including an understanding of pathways to institutional care versus home and community based care; an environmental scan of best practices within Indiana and across the state for supporting children with complex health needs in their home and community; and detailed recommendations for policy and program changes needed to increase the availability and use of meaningful home and community based services for this population.